The File menu ( F3) contains commands for managing files:

 Appears as a list of the 10 most recently opened projects at the bottom of the File menu, with the most recent one at the top.

-- Revert to last autosave - Loads the last Autosave (see Backup Settings).
+- Revert to last backup - Loads the last backup (see Backup Settings).

 - Exit - Closes FL Studio, prompting you to save any changes to your current project.